ajinkyacodes/javascript-apps/README.md

 - CSS
 - HTML

+## Rock, Paper, Scissors Game
+This is a small rock, paper, scissors game built using JavaScript.
+- JavaScript
+- CSS
+- HTML

 ### ABOUT ME
 My name is Ajinkya.
 I am a Full-stack Developer.
 You can visit my website [ajinkyacodes.com](https://ajinkyacodes.com) for more info.